ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 A plugin which typechecks specifications before setting keys and after getting keys from a mounted specification.

-The typesystem is currently based on regular expressions.
+The typesystem is based on regular expressions.
 Each key is assigned with a regex that describes its contents.
-Links between keys can only be done if the regexes describing the linked keys are compatible with each other.
+Links between keys can only be done if the regexes describing the linked keys are compatible with each other, i.e. the regex of the linked key is equal or a subset of the regex of the linking key.
+This concept is not only useful for defining links.
+It can be used to restrict the input types of transformations for instance as well.

 ## Usage